abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 This one is pretty easy as DataMapper's `create` method accepts a [hash][12] of attributes, which is what we're passing in (Sinatra stores our parameters in a hash called `params`).
 The only tricky part is getting the next customer number to use for insertion, as we don't have a sequence.
+Also note that we are using [`Hash#merge`][17] to override any user-provided value for `cust_num`;
+this may actually not be a valid consideration if you want API users to be able to provide a value for this (personally I don't see why you would need this).

 To test this method we can again use curl, specifying the HTTP POST header with the `-X` option and parameters with `-d`: